-W. Michael Ross '66 Stadium is home to CBC soccer, football, lacrosse, rugby, track & field games, and also serves as a practice facility for all the Cadet sports programs.
+W. Michael Ross '66 Stadium is home to CBC soccer, football, lacrosse and track & field and also serves as the primary practice facility for all of the Cadet sports programs.

 The press box includes a media room, and two rooms for team statisticians and coaches.
 A rooftop plaza offers the best camera angles for team film crews and the Cadet Student Network, which broadcasts CBC games online throughout the year.

-During his 41 years of service to CBC (1931‐1972), William Klemm was simply known as "Coach".
+During his 41 years of service to CBC (1931‐1972), William Klemm was simply known as "Coach."
 He served in a variety of roles in the CBC Athletic Department to coincide with his role as a Social Studies teacher.
-Coach Klemm coached CBC teams to 5 state titles and is the only head coach in CBC history to earn a state title in more than one sport.
+Coach Klemm coached CBC teams to five state titles and is the only head coach in CBC history to earn a state title in more than one sport.

 As the varsity basketball coach, he won a state championship during the 1933 campaign and in Track & Field he brought home outdoor state championships in 1940, 1941 and 1950.
 In indoor Track & Field his team won the state championship in 1940.

 Coach Klemm was the varsity football coach from 1934‐1950 during which time his teams amassed a record of 70‐56‐16.
 Because of his dedication to CBC Athletics, Coach Klemm has had the stadium fields named in his honor at both the Clayton campus and CBC's current campus.